aeither/liquidplay/README.md

 Users can view their profile, check the leaderboard to see where they rank among other players, and see which protocols currently offer XP boosts for interactions.

+## Problem

+### Complexity of DeFi Interactions
+Many users find interacting with DeFi protocols complex and intimidating.
+LiquidPlay addresses this by:
+- Providing a gamified interface that makes DeFi interactions more approachable and engaging
+- Offering a unified terminal where users can interact with multiple protocols in one place
+- Using AI to simplify and guide users through complex blockchain transactions

+### Lack of Engagement and Retention in DeFi
+DeFi platforms often struggle to keep users engaged long-term.
+LiquidPlay tackles this by:
+- Implementing a points system and global leaderboard to foster competition and regular engagement
+- Offering points boosts for specific protocols, encouraging users to explore different DeFi services
+- Planning future features like NFT achievements and seasonal leaderboards to maintain long-term interest

+### Information Overload in the Crypto Space
+Users often find it challenging to keep up with the latest updates from various protocols.
+LiquidPlay helps by:
+- Aggregating and presenting the most recent and relevant information from major Aptos protocols via their Twitter feeds
+- Using AI to analyze and score the relevance of blockchain-related tweets, helping users focus on what's important

+### Educational Barriers in DeFi
+Many potential users are held back by a lack of knowledge about DeFi concepts.
+LiquidPlay addresses this through:
+- Plans for educational gamification features, including learn-to-earn mechanics and interactive tutorials
+- Rewarding users with XP for learning about DeFi concepts and completing educational quests

+### Fragmented User Experience Across Protocols
+Users typically need to navigate multiple websites and interfaces to interact with different protocols.
+LiquidPlay solves this by:
+- Providing a single terminal interface where users can engage with multiple Aptos protocols
+- Streamlining the process of switching between different DeFi activities like staking, lending, and borrowing

+### Lack of Immediate Rewards for DeFi Participation
+Traditional DeFi often has delayed or complex reward structures.
+LiquidPlay offers:
+- Immediate gratification through points and leaderboard positioning for protocol interactions
+- A clear, gamified reward system that motivates continued participation

 ## User Flow

 ```mermaid